 After our second year, we were rated a Level 1+ school, Chicago Public Schools' highest possible rating.
 Our students ranked in the 99th percentile for growth in reading nationally and in the 98th percentile for growth in math nationally.
 In Chicago, we had the highest growth of any K-9 charter school in math and the second highest growth in reading of any K-8 charter.
 Our third year of operation continued that record of success.

-We just launched our fourth year of operation and are excited to take on a personalized learning initiative with our 7th and 8th graders, have our first year of 8th grade and prepare to launch the second FLL Robotics team in Chicago--and the first on the South Side!
-Every year we will grow a grade until we ultimately serve 4th-12th grades.
+In our fourth year of operation we took on a personalized learning initiative with our 7th and 8th graders, had our first year of 8th grade and launched the second FLL Robotics team in Chicago--and the first on the South Side!